Changes to student fees & payment for 2015/16

 Students can opt-out of Health, Dental, and/or Vision however to opt-out of Health and/or Dental, proof of coverage elsewhere is required.
 No proof of coverage elsewhere is required to opt-out of Vision.
 All opt-outs are done on-line.

-What if I don’t want to use the Fitness Pass or Bus Pass, can I get a refund?
+What if I don’t want to use the Fitness Pass or Bus Pass (Kingston campus only), can I get a refund?

 All full time ancillary fees are compulsory and do not have an “opt-out” option with the exception of the Health Fees (see above).
 In order to facilitate these services for our students at a reduced rate they are included among the full time compulsory ancillary fees that have been agreed upon by your Student Governments, Fee Protocol committee and the St. Lawrence College Board of Governors.